ti-cortex-m4/demo-java-completablefuture/doc/article.md

 </table>

-The methods that have `Function, `BiFunction` arguments return `CompletionStage&lt;T>` that can be used to pass values.
-The methods that have `Consumer`, `BiConsumer`, `Runnable` return `CompletionStage&lt;Void>` that can be used to perform computations with side-effects and can signalize the fact of completion of computation either with the result or with an exception.
+The methods that have `Function`, `BiFunction` arguments return `CompletionStage&lt;T>` that can be used to pass values.
+The methods that have `Consumer`, `BiConsumer`, `Runnable` return `CompletionStage&lt;Void>` that can be used to perform computations with _side-effects_ and can signalize the fact of completion of computation either with the result or with an exception.

 The _third_ naming pattern explains _what thread executes_ the new stage: